 Doctor or specialist nurse

 Where is it and what can I expect?

 When undergoing the forensic medical, you will be taken into a room that looks similar to GP surgery.
-There will be a doctor present and also police officer (if you are reporting to the police).
-You can either go in on your own or your Crisis Worker can accompany you for support.
+There will be a doctor present and you can either go in on your own or your Crisis Worker can accompany you for support.